klmr/box/README.md

   decomposable units.
 This project was mainly borne out of the frustration that is repeatedly `source`ing the same file, or alternatively having one “master header” file which includes all other source files.
-* Modules can only export functions, not objects.
-This is a consequence of how R handles functions and objects, but it is a limitation that modules embrace to enforce a clean public interface.

 ### With packages (`library`)